 The Gateway Arch is a man-made monument on a national park formally called the Jefferson National Expansion Memorial, which was kinda confusing to out-of-towners and locals alike.
 Locals just called it the Arch it you were going to the monument or the Arch Grounds if you were visiting a festival on the parkland under the Arch.
 Congress recently cleared things up by renaming the park the “Gateway Arch National Park.”
 The park also includes the Old Courthouse and all the greenspace between.

 The Arch grounds, excuse me, the Gateway Arch National Park, just completed a big overhaul of the entire park.
-It’s be plaguing visits for YEARS but lucky you–it’s done!
+It’s been plaguing visitors for YEARS but lucky you–it’s done!
 We now have a new museum, new landscaping and a new front door for our beloved Arch.
 The new museum opens to the public on July 3.
+Read more about the new stuff here.

 The old parking garage to the north of the Arch has been torn down to make room for more green space and cool park features.
 You now need to park downtown.
 I did the math once, and the length of your walk is the same if you park at the Stadium East garage.
 So no biggie.